World Breastfeeding Week – History and Significance

 Themes of World Breastfeeding Week

-These themes, slogans, and materials can be used by government organisations, breastfeeding communities, hospitals, healthcare institutes, pharmaceuticals and other organisations to host seminars, events, lectures and spread awareness about breastfeeding locally and internationally.
+These themes, slogans, and materials can be used by government organisations, breastfeeding communities, hospitals, healthcare institutes, pharmaceuticals and other organisations to host seminars, events, lectures, and spread awareness about breastfeeding locally and internationally.
+The theme for World Breastfeeding Week in the year 2023 is “Enabling breastfeeding: making a difference for working parents.”
 Some of the past themes of WBW include:

 - Breastfeeding – It’s Your Right